PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 07:56:06
+Last updated: 2024-04-06 07:56:40
-Random Quote: Man: "Hello, sir.
-Can I talk to you?"
-Gi-hun: "I don't believe in Jesus." - Seong Gi-hun
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow